medialab/minet/docs/cli.md

                                 configured in a .minetrc file as
                                 "bluesky.identifier" or read from the
                                 MINET_BLUESKY_IDENTIFIER env variable.
-  -l, --limit LIMIT             Limit the number of users to retrieve for each
+  -l, --limit LIMIT             Limit the number of profiles to retrieve for
-                                post.
-Will collect all users by default.
+                                each post.
+Will collect all profiles by default.
   --password PASSWORD           Bluesky app password (not your personal
                                 password, must be created here:
                                 https://bsky.app/settings/app-passwords).
 Can